-Aside from ensuring a fair and ethical performance of obligations, the bond also acts as a financial security in the event of a misconduct and other fraudulent activities committed by the money transmitter.
+Aside from ensuring a fair and ethical performance of obligations, the bond also acts as financial security in the event of misconduct and other fraudulent activities committed by the money transmitter.

 According to the Michigan Statutes, S. 487.1003(c), “money transmission services” refers to the sale and issuance of “payment instruments or stored value devices or receiving money or monetary value for transmission.
 This does not include the delivery, online, or telecommunications services or network access.